Arthur Waley: Early life

+Career

 Waley left the British Museum in 1929 to devote himself fully to writing and translation, and never held a full-time job again, except for a four-year stint in the Ministry of Information during the Second World War.
 In September 1939, he had been recruited to run the Japanese Censorship Section at the Ministry of Information.
 Assisted by Captain Oswald Tuck RN, he was responsible for checking the dispatches of Japanese journalists in London, private mail in Japanese and intercepted diplomatic signals from the Japanese Embassy in London.

 Waley lived in Bloomsbury and had a number of friends among the Bloomsbury Group, many of whom he had met when he was an undergraduate.
 He was one of the earliest to recognise Ronald Firbank as an accomplished author and, together with the writer Osbert Sitwell, provided an introduction to the first edition of Firbank's collected works.

 The poet Ezra Pound was instrumental in getting Waley's first translations into print in The Little Review.
 His view of Waley's early work was mixed, however.
-As he wrote to Margaret Anderson, the editor of the Little Review, in a letter of 2 July 1917: "Have at last got hold of Waley's translations from Po chu I. Some of the poems are magnificent.
+As he wrote to Margaret Anderson, the editor of the Little Review, in a letter of 2 July 1917:

+"Have at last got hold of Waley's translations from Po chu I. Some of the poems are magnificent.
 Nearly all the translations marred by his bungling English and defective rhythm. ...
 I shall try to buy the best ones, and to get him to remove some of the botched places.
 (He is stubborn as a donkey, or a scholar.)"

 In his introduction to his translation of The Way and its Power, Waley explains that he was careful to put meaning above style in translations where meaning would be reasonably considered of more importance to the modern Western reader.

+Death

-Waley married the poet Alison Grant Robinson in May 1966, one month before his death on 27 June.
-He is buried in an unmarked grave (plot no. 51178) on the western side of Highgate Cemetery in front of the grave of the sculptor Joseph Edwards.
+In April of 1966, Waley was involved in a car crash that broke his spine and left him paralyzed from the chest down, and doctors soon discovered inoperable cancer within Waley's spine.
+Waley married the poet Alison Grant Robinson in May 1966, one month before his death.